 All ETF products are subject to risk, which may result in the loss of principal.
 Investments in bond ETF products are subject to interest rate, credit, and inflation risk.
-U.S. government backing of Treasury or agency securities applies only to the underlying securities and does not prevent share-price fluctuations.

 "Bloomberg®" is a service mark of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited ("BISL"), the administrator of the index (collectively, "Bloomberg") and have been licensed for use for certain purposes by Vanguard.
 Bloomberg is not affiliated with Vanguard, and Bloomberg does not approve, endorse, review, or recommend the products.
 Bloomberg does not guarantee the timeliness, accurateness, or completeness of any data or information relating to the products.